 - Administer efficient billing services, where necessary;

 - Notify members and non-members about our services, membership benefits, news, CPD events, new initiatives and other important notifications that we feel may be appropriate;

 - Respond to any queries or questions raised;

 - Provide an excellent service.

 Processing the personal data of others who have an interest in RCC activities

 There are individuals who have an interest in the RCC but who are not current members.
-These individuals are categorised as either ‘Former Members’ (individuals who have previously been a member of the RCC) or ‘Non-members’ (individuals who have never been a member of the RCC but have registered an interest in the RCC’s activities, for example through participation in RCC CPD events or committees).
+These individuals are categorised as either ‘Former Members’ (individuals who have previously been a member of the RCC) or ‘Non-members’ (individuals who have never been a member of the RCC but have demonstrated interest or participated in RCC activities such as CPD events or committees).

-The RCC has identified ‘Consent’ as the lawful basis for the processing of personal data for these two categories and routinely seeks consent to collect, retain and use personal details for the purpose of keeping these individuals updated with RCC news and CPD events.
+The RCC has also identified ‘Legitimate Interests’ as the lawful basis for the processing of personal data for these two categories and use personal details for the purpose of keeping these individuals updated with RCC activities and events.
 The RCC uses its best endeavours to ensure the personal details provided by these individuals is kept up to date.